leockl/helstrom-quantum-centroid-classifier/README.md

 These hyperparameters are used in combination together to hypertune and optimize the accuracy of the HQC classifier to a given dataset.

 The package also includes an option for parallel computing using Joblib and an option to split datasets into subsets or batches for optimal speed performance.
+Parallelization is performed over the two classes and subsets or batches.

 It is shown in [the paper by Sergioli G, Giuntini R and Freytes H](https://doi.org/10.1371/journal.pone.0216224) that the HQC classifier, on average, **_outperforms_** a variety of commonly used classifiers over 14 real-world and artificial datasets, in particular when the hyperparameter, *number of copies*, increases.
 A summary of the performances of the different classifiers examined are shown in the table below: